BYTESHAUS/read-write/README+/pencraft/README+/quotes/README+/contributors/README.md

 <h1 align="center">IT Pioneers</h1>

-There's a discernible inclination in quotes toward the mathematicians and engineers who stood behind the first computers.
-Whose, no better word, fundamental input to the theory **and** practice remained indisputable.<sup>:raising_hand:</sup> Both&nbsp;their&nbsp;foresights and enough delusions count.\
+Selection of quotes here got a discernible inclination toward the mathematicians, researches, and engineers who stood behind the first computers.
+Whose, no better word, fundamental input to the theory **and** practice remained indisputable.<sup>:raising_hand:</sup>

+Both their foresights and enough delusions count.

-&nbsp;&nbsp;&nbsp;&nbsp;<sup>:raising_hand:</sup> <sub>Whose work backed up physicists and engineers of the Manhattan Project, Mercury or Saturn, but not that popularized - only Turing got an A-movie (as far as I know).</sub>
+&nbsp; &nbsp; <sup>:raising_hand:</sup> <samp>Their labor backed up physicists and engineers of the Manhattan Project, Mercury or Saturn, but not that popularized  &thinsp;&mdash;&thinsp; only Turing got an A-movie (as far as I know).</samp>

 ### John von Neumann